Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: Cluster approach

 The main limitation of the DFT+$U$ approach in modeling ARPES spectra of Mott insulators is the following:

-(i) In Mott insulators, electrons are localized on transition-metal--ligand'' clusters.
-Consequently, the relevant degrees of freedom are interacting electrons confined to these clusters rather than extended Bloch states.
+(i) In Mott insulators, electrons are localized on transition-metal--ligand clusters as described above.
+Consequently, the relevant degrees of freedom are interacting electrons on these clusters rather than extended Bloch states.

-(ii) When considering such a cluster, {\it even} for solely noninteracting electrons, we need to take care of the fact that ARPES is also sensitive to the final eigenstates of the photoemission, i.\,e. of a doped system [see Fig.~\ref{fig:cartoon}(b)] \cite{Hüfner2013}.
-However, the DFT$+U$ interpretation typically does not differentiate between the following two final state multiplets having either three holes in $e_g^1 t_{2g}^2$ (high-spin state, $E_3$ state below) {\it or} having three holes in $e_g^0 t_{2g}^3$ (high-spin state, $E_5$ state below), even though the difference in energies between these two states is mostly due to crystal field and not due to interactions.
-Hence, the DFT$+U$ interpretation just sees {\it one} crystal field splitting as well as {\it one} charge transfer energy splitting (and possibly also Hund's exchange $J_{H}$) -- i.e. far fewer than the cluster eigenstates shown in Fig.~\ref{Fig. 8} discussed below (see discussion below).
+(ii) {\it Even} for solely noninteracting electrons, ARPES is also sensitive to the final eigenstates of the photoemission, i.\,e. to the doped system (see Fig.~\ref{fig:cartoon}(b)) \cite{Hüfner2013}.
+However, the DFT$+U$ interpretation typically does not differentiate between the following two final states having either three holes in $e_{\rm g}^1 t_{\rm 2g}^2$ (high-spin state, $E_3$ state below) {\it or} having three holes in $e_{\rm g}^0 t_{\rm 2g}^3$ (high-spin state, $E_5$ state below), even though the difference in energies between these two states is mostly due to crystal field and not due to interactions.
+Hence, the DFT$+U$ interpretation just sees {\it one} crystal field splitting as well as {\it one} charge transfer energy splitting (and possibly also Hund's exchange $J_{H}$) -- i.e. far fewer than the cluster eigenstates shown in Fig.~\ref{Fig. 8} and discussed below.